seangwright/whats-your-content-security-policy-demos/README.md

 Here are the vulnerabilities:

-- The **comment-moderation** page has `<script>` tag injection, simulating being sourcse from a backend data source, which will prevent you from deleting the 'hacked' comment but will cause all other comments to be deleted.
+- The **comment-moderation** page has `<script>` tag injection, simulating coming from a backend data source, which will prevent you from deleting the 'hacked' comment but will cause all other comments to be deleted.

+  The scenario here is that while many web frameworks protect against XSS via form/data submission, you don't always control where your data comes from.
+Maybe it comes from a data load process or from a legacy web app that doesn't have XSS protection.

 - The **login-old** page loads a vulnerable package from `npm` using <https://unpkg.com/> to enhance the browser console.
 This package has obfuscated contents that keylog the username and password field to the malicious api.

+  The scenario here is that pulling a package off npm could make your app exploitable. `cool-console` is live on npm and while it only logs data to a localhost endpoint there could easily be packages in the registry that are much more nefarious.
+The code in this package also does what you expect - it makes your `console.log()` calls look cool.
+But how many developers read the source code of their package dependencies if the package _does what it is supposed to do_?

 - The **login-new** page uses some CSS loaded via stylesheets from the site that use React's attribute update behavior and `background-image` to keylog the username and password field to the malicious api.

+  The scenario here is that while each attack vector by itself (React, CSS) isn't viable, by combining the two you create a vector where there wasn't one before.
+React updates DOM attributes with the component state - something the DOM doesn't do natively.
+CSS can target those attributes but normally they don't change from their initial values (but this can still be an issue with server rendered, pre-populated values).
+But take React + CSS and you can send requests to a 3rd party anytime a matching character is found in an attribute.

 ### Reporting